-Each pass is terminated by the END pseudo opcode.
-If labels are defined as global labels (GLO), external references (EXT) or as being common area references, the appropriate flag bits are set in the label table.
+Each pass is terminated by the END pseudo opcode and the source file is terminated by the EOF pseudo opcode.
+If labels are defined as global labels (GLO) or external references (EXT), the appropriate flag bits are set in the label table.